Robust-to-Dynamics Optimization: Future directions and a broader agenda: optimization with dynamical systems constraints

 \section{Future directions and a broader agenda: optimization with dynamical systems constraints}

-In this paper, we studied robust-to-dynamics optimization (RDO) problems where the optimization problem was an LP and the dynamical system was linear.
-Our Section \ref{sec:R-LD-LP} focused on the case where the dynamical system was known exactly and our Section \ref{sec:R-ULD-LP} considered the case where it was uncertain and time-varying.
-Already in these two settings, a number of questions remain open.
-For example, is the problem of testing membership of a point to the feasible set of an R-LD-LP decidable?
-For R-ULD-LPs with $\rho(\mathcal{G})<1$ and the polytope $P$ containing the origin in its interior, can one analyze the number of steps needed for our inner and outer approximations to coincide as we did for the case of R-LD-LPs?
-Obviously, a careful algorithmic analysis of RDOs involving other types of optimization problems and dynamical systems is also left for future research.
-In this direction, we have done some work that analyzes the case where the optimization problem is a convex quadratic program and the dynamics are the same as those in this paper~\cite{rdo_qp}.
+In this paper, we studied robust-to-dynamics optimization (RDO) problems where the optimization problem is an LP and \aaar{the dynamics is governed either by a known, or an unknown and time-varying linear system.} Even in these two settings, a number of questions remain open. \aaar{For example, is the problem of testing membership of a point to the feasible set of an R-LD-LP decidable?
+We have shown that this problem is NP-hard in general and polynomial-time solvable when the spectral radius of the linear map is bounded away from one.
+It follows from~\cite{almagor2019a} that the general problem is decidable when $n\leq 3$.
+In higher dimensions, however, decidability is unknown even in the special case where the input polyhedron is a single halfspace.
+This special case is related to the so-called Skolem-Pisot problem; see, e.g.,~\cite{Karimov2022,Karimov2023} and references therein. } In the context of \aaa{R-UTVLD-LPs}, when $\rho(\mathcal{G})<1$ and the polytope $P$ containing the origin in its interior, can one analyze the number of steps needed for our inner and outer approximations to coincide as we did for the case of R-LD-LPs?